PierreSenellart/provsql/doc/TODO/multivalued-distributions.md

   non-Gaussian leaf.
 This subsumes the pairwise Normal-vs-Normal closed form (d = 1) and gives "min/max/rank of correlated Gaussians" events – first-elimination / argmin probabilities, order statistics of correlated portfolio components – an exact path.
-Depends on the same P0 census fix; a correlated conjunction of shared-leaf comparisons is precisely the shape the sibling-arm bug corrupts.
-- **Prerequisite**: the HybridEvaluator sibling-arm census bug (shared leaves across sibling arms de-duplicated as if independent) must be fixed first – compiled MVNs are *made of* shared leaves, and the current census would silently drop the very correlations this feature exists to model.
+It relies on the HybridEvaluator census keeping a base RV shared across sibling arms of a comparison or of a non-additive `gate_arith` combinator out of the identity-minting folds (`runHybridSimplifier`, rules A and B, regression `continuous_order_statistics.sql`): compiled MVNs are *made of* shared leaves, and a correlated conjunction of shared-leaf comparisons is exactly the shape a decoupling census would corrupt.

 ### 6. SQL surface